MystieBluz/md-techie/README.md

 My goal for this homework assignment was to create a web application from scratch and build a portfolio page that I can add to as this course progresses.

-The portfolio showcases a brief bio along with my current skills and talents.
+The portfolio showcases a brief bio along with my current skills, talents and a contact form.

 I utilized html, css, javascript and git to complete this homework assignment.